kjkasi/EasyNetQWiki/Documentation/A-Note-on-Versioning.md

 When the development team deem that develop is ready for release, a GitHub release is created (https://github.com/EasyNetQ/EasyNetQ/releases), and published to NuGet.

-To browse the code version for a particular release, simple find the release on [the releases page](https://github.com/EasyNetQ/EasyNetQ/releases), and click the commit number.
+To browse the code version for a particular release, simply find the release on [the releases page](https://github.com/EasyNetQ/EasyNetQ/releases), and click the commit number.
 You can then browse the code as desired.